jidawpc/VideoRecord/README.md

 - With unit tests and UI test support
 - Support portraint, landscapde oritentions
 - Microphone & camera permission detection with user-friendly alerts
+- Camera access is a must for recording, if denied, will friendly bounce out persmission setting alert

 ## How to Run